-2.3.3 Growing urban wastewater generation

-As countries' income levels rise, the levels of piped water supply and sewer networks tend to rise as well.
-This leads to increased wastewater flows.
+Growing urban wastewater generation.
+Associated with the large growth in the urban population in developing countries will be a growth in urban wastewater generation.
+As countries' income levels rise, the levels of piped water supply and sewer networks also tend to rise, and lead to further increased wastewater flows.

-In the recent past, impressive achievements have been made in the provision of improved urban sanitation services, including sewerage.
-From 1990 to 2006 improved sanitation facilities were provided to some 779 million additional urban residents, a large share of which are connected to sewers (Figure 2.4) (WHO/UNICEF, 2008).
+In the recent past impressive achievements have been made in the provision of improved urban sanitation services, including sewerage.
+From 1990 to 2006 improved sanitation facilities were provided to some 779 million additional urban residents, a large share of whom are also connected to sewers (WHO/UNICEF, 2008).
 However, despite these efforts, the provision of these services has barely kept pace with urban population growth, and the urban service deficit only dropped from 23 percent to 22 percent.
 Achieving the Millennium Development Goals sanitation target of cutting in half the service deficit by 2015 and achieving sanitation for all by 2025, will require significant ramping up of the pace of improvements.
 At the current rate of investment, the urban service deficit will only drop to 18 percent by 2015.
 Nevertheless, in absolute terms wastewater flows in urban areas will continue to grow substantially, and make improved wastewater management a necessity.